← The journal Vertical M&A Guides February 19, 2026

 Retail Operations Software M&A: A Founder's Guide to the 2025-26 Market

-Retail operations software sits at the intersection of several powerful trends: the ongoing digital transformation of physical retail, the convergence of online and in-store commerce, and the increasing sophistication of AI-driven analytics.
-For founders who have built companies in point-of-sale systems, inventory management, loss prevention technology, retail analytics, or workforce management, the current M&A landscape offers a compelling mix of strategic buyer activity and financial sponsor interest.
+Retail operations software sits at the intersection of unified commerce, payments integration, supply chain complexity, labor workflows, and AI-enabled analytics.
+For founders who have built companies in point-of-sale systems, inventory management, loss prevention technology, retail analytics, or workforce management, the M&A market is active but selective.

-For founders in this space, understanding who is buying, why, and at what valuations is essential to timing and structuring an exit that maximises value.
+For founders in this space, understanding who is buying and why is essential to timing and structuring an exit.

 Market Overview